Chris Hayes (baseball): Professional career

 Hayes was drafted by the Toronto Blue Jays in the 28th round of the 1995 Major League Baseball draft.
-Hayes played 5 years in the Blue Jay's organization.
-Playing for the St. Catharines Blue Jays, Hagerstown Suns, Dunedin Blue Jays and Knoxville Smokies.
+Hayes played five years in the Blue Jays organization, having played for the St. Catharines Blue Jays, Hagerstown Suns, Dunedin Blue Jays and Knoxville Smokies.

 Coaching career

 In 2001, Hayes joined the coaching staff at Wolfson High School in Jacksonville.
 In the fall of 2003, Hayes joined his alma mater, the Jacksonville Dolphins staff.
 In late 2008, Hayes was named the head coach at Seminole State College of Florida.

 On June 24, 2016, Hayes was named the head coach of the Jacksonville program.